A bearded dragon egg bound cannot pass its eggs. This is also known as egg binding or dystocia (postovulatory stasis).

-By the time you see the symptoms your bearded dragon has probably been unwell for some days.
+By the time the symptoms of a bearded dragon egg bound become apparent, it has probably been unwell for some days.
 Excess handling should be avoided as these conditions are incredibly painful.

-The signs shown by an egg bound bearded dragon can be very similar to those with preovulatory follicular stasis.
+The signs shown by a bearded dragon egg bound can be very similar to those with preovulatory follicular stasis.
 The treatments for these conditions are potentially very different, so it is best to seek professional veterinary advice.

 Providing the right conditions is important to prevent these reproductive disorders.
 Here are 5 things you can do, or check right now, to help prevent your bearded dragon becoming egg bound or vulnerable to preovulatory stasis:

 - Provide suitable housing that is stress free.
 (Enrichment article.)

 - Provide adequate nutrition but don’t overdo it.
 Poor growth and accelerated growth are both potentially culprits of bearded dragons becoming egg bound.
 (More on diet here.)

 - Provide calcium supplementation where needed.
 More on that in the article on simplifying calcium.